9 Minute Read

 Maximize Your Down Payment

-Your down payment plays an essential role in determining how much home you can afford.
+Your down payment amount makes a big impact on how much home you can afford.
 The more cash you put down, the less money you’ll need to finance.
 That means lower mortgage payments each month and a faster timeline to pay off your home loan!
 Just imagine a home with zero payments!

-PMI may change how much house you thought you could afford, so be sure to include it in your calculations if your down payment will be less than 20%.
-Or, you can adjust your total home price range so you can put down at least 20% in cash.
+Let’s backtrack for a second: PMI may change how much house you thought you could afford, so be sure to include it in your calculations if your down payment will be less than 20%.
+Or, you can adjust your home price range so you can put down at least 20% in cash.

 Don’t forget to factor your closing costs into your overall home-buying budget.
-If you’re purchasing a $200,000 home, multiply that by 4% and you’ll get an estimated closing cost of $8,000.
+For example, if you’re purchasing a $200,000 home, multiply that by 4% and you’ll get an estimated closing cost of $8,000.
 Add that amount to your 20% down payment ($40,000), and the total cash you’ll need to purchase your home is $48,000.

 Know Which Mortgage Option Is Right for You